 1126 Queens Hwy.

 An image of the Queen Mary is probably what pops into your head when someone mentions Long Beach.
 For 40 years a variety of tours has fascinated and lured visitors to the iconic ocean liner.
-Whether it’s a historical tour, a haunted encounter or a special exhibit (such as “Diana: Legacy of a Princess” or “Titanic in Photographs”), there’s something for everyone.
-Kids love the LEGO room, which has interactive LEGO tables and a huge LEGO model of the Queen Mary!
+Whether it’s a historical tour, a haunted encounter or a special exhibit, there’s something for everyone.
+Kids love the LEGO room, which has interactive LEGO tables and a huge LEGO model of the Queen Mary, the world's largest LEGO brick model ship!

 Airport Family Tour